Partial regularity in nonlocal systems I: Review of the basic parameters and the regular set Review of the basic parameters and the regular set Omega u

 For every $x_{0}\in \Omega_{u}$ we can find a positive radius $\rr_{x_{0}}<\rhob{b}\leq 1$ such that $B_{R\rr_{x_{0}}}(x_{0})\Subset \Omega$ and $\tx{E}_{u}(x_{0},\rr_{x_{0}})<\epsb{b}$ and therefore $x_{0}\in \tilde{\Omega}_{\epsb{b},\rr_{x_{0}}, R}(u)$.
 This last set is open by Proposition \ref{regp2}, so there exists a {\em reference neighbourhood} \eqn{referenza} such that \eqn{5,7}

 For later use, see Section \ref{secbelow} below, we can without loss of generality assume that \eqn{raggio4}

 Note that with the definitions above the regular set $\Omega_{u}$ still depends on two parameters, that is $\gamma_{0}$ as in \rif{gammazero} (via $\epsb{b}$ and $R$) and $\sigma_{0}$ appearing in \rif{5,6}.
 These will be eventually chosen in the forthcoming proofs.
+Of course, $\Omega_u$ also depends on $\data$, which is of course a fixed set of parameters.